Multiple Time Frame Analysis

 1. What is multiple timeframe analysis?

-2. Understanding the trend with multiple timeframe analysis
+2. Understanding the trend with multiple timeframe analysis.

-4. Advantages of multiple timeframe analysis
+4. Advantages of multiple timeframe analysis.

-5. Entry principle for multiple time frame
+5. Entry principle for multiple time frames.

 Trend Analysis